coyove/nj/README.md

 var c = {} + a;        // { 1 }
 var d = { 0 } + c;     // { 0, { 1 } }
 var e = { 0 } & c;     // { 0, 1 }
-var f = "" & a & "2";  // "12"
+var g = 7 & 8;         // bitwise and: 0
-                       // this is the de facto tostring() in potatolang var g = 7 & 8;         // bitwise and: 0
+var f = "" & a & "2";  // "12", this is the de facto tostring() in potatolang
-var h = 0 & "1";       // h = 1
-                       // this is the de facto tonumber() in potatolang
+var h = 0 & "1";       // 1, this is the de facto tonumber() in potatolang

 /*
- * builtin function 'copy'
+ * Builtin function 'copy'
  */

 // 'copy' does shallow copy of a value